miguelriemoliveira/RustBot/README.md

 ## <a name="stereobagfile"></a>Stereo from a Bagfile

 First, you must be playing back recorded data.
-See section (Playing Back Data)[#playingbackdata"]
+See section [Playing Back Data](#playingbackdata)

 To run the stereo